 Everything combines into a beautiful blend that contains the best of fall flavors and colors in just a few minutes.

-Set up a small dessert table and have these deconstructed pies, some of my Coconut Pecan Bread Pudding With Praline Sauce in individual serving cups, the more traditional individual-pumpkin-pies and anything else you're cooking all set up and you'll wow your guests!
+Set up a small dessert table and have these deconstructed pies, some of my bread-pudding-with-praline-sauce in individual serving cups, the more traditional individual-pumpkin-pies and anything else you're cooking all set up and you'll wow your guests!

 Don't forget to drop some pictures from your beautiful Thanksgiving table!